kpn/mq-hammer/README.md

     t_firstMsg - t_subscribe: 0 samples;
     t_lastMsg - t_firstMsg  : 0 samples;

-The first line means that there are 64 agents, 288 subscriptions and 9 unsubscribptions have been made in total.
+The first line means that there are 64 agents, 288 subscriptions and 9 unsubscriptions have been made in total.
 A number of 31 messages has been published weighing 1.622kB, and 0 messages have been received.
 Then for the reference data, there were 0 unexpected messages received, 0 duplicates, 0 missing messages, 0 messages had an incorrect payload.
 Then `err` gives the mqtt errors encountered during connecting, publishing, subscribing and unsubscribing respectively.

 The second line is a summary of the time it took to connect.